rohabimbesat/TwitterBot-WonhoBot/README.md

 # TwitterBot-WonhoBot

-A autotweeting bot that randomly chooses entries from a database (AWS- DynamoDB), this can be used for a variety of purposes.
+An autotweeting bot that randomly chooses entries from a database (AWS- DynamoDB), this can be used for a variety of purposes.
 Using python Tweepy API
 You may see the running bot on [@wonhosloveb0t](https://twitter.com/wonhosloveb0t)